baronabramowitz/python_code/README.md

 		* Percentile of loss
 		* Size of historical returns subsample
 		* Historical sample start date (Runs to most recent date available)
-		* Time horizon in days for the VaR
+		* Time horizon in trading days for the VaR
 	* Runtime has been cut down to ~15 minutes from over 2 hours for the whole history
 * And several other functions that help to perform the above calculations
 * **Further development necessary to handle translations to and from foreign currencies**